How Multimodal Transportation Differs from Intermodal Transportation

 Multimodal transportation is the organization of cargo delivery using more than one mode of transport under a single contract and with single carrier liability.
 It is important that for the client the entire route is formalized with one contract and one transport document.
 In this way, an optimal balance between cost, delivery time, and reliability is achieved, as the operator itself coordinates all segments of the route.

-The multimodal logistics operator Ekol Ukraine takes upon itself the planning and chartering, complete documentation, coordination of transshipments, customs escort, insurance, and monitoring at all stages.
+The multimodal logistics operator Ekol takes upon itself the planning and chartering, complete documentation, coordination of transshipments, customs escort, insurance, and monitoring at all stages.
 This significantly reduces the administrative burden on the client.

 What is intermodal transportation